-Construction project budgets notoriously go over budget.
-Whether that’s because of construction technology, unforeseen challenges, or poor planning.
-Better estimates and better budget management should be the driving force in the creation and perfection of a construction project budget.
-As Matti Siemiatycki points out in his study Cost Overruns on Infrastructure Projects: Patterns, Causes, and Cures, that estimators tend to underestimate the time and costs needed to complete a project.
-With that in mind, these steps will simplify construction project budget creation with consideration to overruns.
+Construction project budgets notoriously go over budget; whether that’s because of construction technology, unforeseen challenges, or poor planning.
+Better estimates and better budget management are the driving force in the creation and perfection of a construction project budget.
+As Matti Siemiatycki points out in his study, Cost Overruns on Infrastructure Projects: Patterns, Causes, and Cures, that estimators tend to underestimate the time and costs needed to complete a project.
+With that in mind, this article will simplify the steps of creating a construction project budget and how to address common issues that cause overruns.

 What Goes into a Construction Project Budget?

-A common anecdote around construction projects is that they run over time and budget.
-However, many reasons behind why projects run over budget are poor budget and project management.
-Inaccurate project estimates, design errors, lack of contingency budget, administration errors, are common errors that lend to projects running over budget.
-Project managers should consider the cost of construction, property, related fees and taxes, planning costs, insurance, and the contingency budget when building a budget.
-Along with research, development, documentation and proper management can help create a good construction project budget.
+A great many items that go into a construction project and the list of reasons why projects frequently run over budget are numerous.
+For example, inadequate budget and project management, inaccurate project estimates, design errors, lack of contingency budget, administration errors, are some of the common mistakes.
+On the flip side, project managers need to consider the cost of construction, property, related fees and taxes, planning costs, insurance, and the contingency budget when preparing the budget.
+Along with extensive research, cost determination, development, documentation, and proper management can aid the project manager in creating an accurate construction project budget.

 Project Research and Analysis

-Once projects are through the research stage, they enter development.
-This is when ideas become models and designs.
-From here the final design is picked, and the project designer or manager must create a requirement list.
-This should include the required materials and estimated project costs.
+Once projects are through the research stage, they enter development, and this is when ideas become models and designs.
+From here, an architect or owner chooses the final design, and the project designer or manager must create a requirements list.
+In this project development phase, including the required materials and estimated project costs is essential.
 Using final costs from similar projects and in similar areas can also help the manager prepare a better cost estimate.
 These estimates provide two important sets of numbers.
 It tells the project manager how much a bid should actually be.
 But it also provides a good foundation for setting a contingency budget.

 Pre-Construction and Documentation

-This might seem like an unusual step in a budget since usually a budget is put together before the preconstruction work; however, this will help prevent as many issues down the road.
-By talking to the contractors, architects, utilities, subcontractors, and others involved with the project, a project manager can pinpoint any possible issues or hold-ups.
-From there they can find fixes or other ways to resolve the issues.
-This gives the project manager a chance to see where unexpected costs could occur and estimate the true cost of them.
+This might seem like an unusual step in developing a budget; however, since one is typically put together before the pre-construction phase, this will help prevent as many issues down the road.
+By talking to all stakeholders involved with the project, a project manager can pinpoint any possible issues or hold-ups.
+From there, they can find fixes or other ways to resolve the problems.
+Proper documentation gives the project manager a chance to see where unexpected costs could occur and estimate the true value of these items.

 Project managers should draft the contingency budget after the project costs calculations and issue mitigation.
 A contingency budget is where change orders and other changes or additional costs are drawn.
 The contingency rate is what pads the budget and helps smooth any issues.
 While a typical contingency rate is between 5%-15%, it’s dependent on the level of comfort.
 Too little and many project expenses will come directly out of pocket, too high, and the ability to raise funds could take too long.
-However, a contingency budget isn’t just for unexpected costs, but also for owner requested changes and design changes.
-These can add more costs to a project’s total.
-And having some room built into the budget for them stops these expenses from coming out of pocket.
+However, a contingency budget isn’t just for unexpected costs, but also for owner change requests and design changes.
+These can add more value to a project’s total costs and create room in the budget to prevent these expenses from coming out of pocket.

 Construction Project Budget Management

-The last step is keeping the project on time and on budget.
+Management’s goal is to keep the project on time and on budget.
 While your plan should encompass most foreseeable and many unforeseeable events, careful monitoring of change orders and reports will help manage your budget.
-A study on Cost Overruns on Infrastructure Projects found that poor project monitoring was a cause to budget overruns.
-Without the appropriate oversight and monitoring, it’s easier for projects to slip further off budget.
+A study on Cost Overruns on Infrastructure Projects found that inadequate project monitoring was a cause of budget overruns.
+Without the appropriate oversight and control, it’s easier for projects to slip further off-budget.
 Implementing a strong job progress report to track project completion and performance should eliminate many budget overruns.
 While too many meetings can cause delays, project managers should be up-to-date on all projects and make changes as necessary.